mironside/mironside.github.io-hugo/content/post/2015-12-14-compile-time-string-hashing.md

 +++
 date = "2015-12-14T22:29:27-06:00"
-draft = true
 title = "C++11 Compile-Time String Hashing"
 +++

+Here is a simple, lightweight implementation of compile-time string hashing in C++11.

-We can write a simple djb string hashing function that can be called at runtime.
+I'll start with the basic djb hash function.
+This function can be called at runtime to hash a string literal.

 {{< highlight cpp >}}
 uint32_t hash(const char *str)